 At the four month mark, Nikos met his fate.
 A human terrified of Dogs.

 My heart is shredded.

-– before the authorities would come and egregiously kill him, most likely with a gun, I gave Nikos the most love, his sweetness came in return with hugs and gentle kisses.
-I took him to the vets, although it took hours, we sat in the back of my little SUV and slowly let him go.
+– before the authorities would come and egregiously kill him, I gave Nikos the most loving exit of life.
+His sweetness came in return with hugs and gentle kisses.
+I took him to the vets, although it took hours, we sat in the back of my little SUV and gently let him go.

 Nikos Aryan last photo taken at Red Rocks

 DEDICATED TO BEHAVIORAL SOLUTIONS FOR THE BETTERMENT OF LIFE. ©

 It’s About Life ~LISTEN! © Author ~ Speaker:

 Be Yourself ~ Blend OUT! © Life Refinement Facilitator